CumulusNetworks/docs/content/version/cumulus-netq-21/Cumulus-NetQ-UI-User-Guide/NetQ-User-Interface-Overview.md

   - **Specify a favorite workbench**: This tells NetQ to open with that workbench when you log in instead of the default Cumulus Workbench.
   - **Search for a workbench**: If you have a large number of workbenches, you can search for a particular workbench by name, or sort workbenches by their access type or cards that reside on them.
   - **Delete a workbench:** Perhaps there is one that you no longer use.
     You can remove workbenches that you have created (private workbenches).
 An administrative role is required to remove workbenches that are common to all users (public workbenches).

-    {{%notice note%}}
+    {{%notice info%}}

-    **Caution**

 It is strongly recommended that you do not delete the default Cumulus Networks workbench.
 Once deleted, you must contact support to regain access to it.
 Extreme caution is recommended when deleting all other workbenches.
 Once they have been deleted, they cannot be restored.

     {{%/notice%}}